 Are fire signs clearly indicating exit routes?
 Are Fire evacuation notices on display in each room and filled-in?
 Do fire doors close fully and flush with the frame?
+Do nie doors close fany and nash with the name:

 Appendix 5: Fire Drill Record Sheet